 - Anti-platelet Aspirin Therapy - Secondary Prevention of Stroke + Acute Cardiac Events

 NHP-554C, the Company's most advanced product candidate, is being developed for the secondary prevention of stroke and acute cardiovascular events.
-A US NDA is expected to be submitted to FDA in 2013, with US approval and a US commercial launch in 2014.
+A US NDA is expected to be submitted to FDA in mid 2014, with US approval and a US commercial launch in mid 2015.

 Market Opportunity - Over 100 million people globally currently take aspirin daily to prevent heart attack and stroke.
 Aspirin prevents clot formation through the inhibition of thromboxane, a naturally-occurring prostaglandin derivative in the body that induces platelet aggregation.